Mustorpha/simple_shell/README.md

 ### Installation

 To use the Unix Shell Program, no installation is required.
 Simply open your terminal and clone this repository for compilation.
-Then go on and run the shell to start the prompt indefinitely.
+Then go on and run the shell to start the prompt indefinitely.<br>
 ``sh
 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh ``